 The Friends of Lake Darling Boat Rental is open Memorial Day weekend through Labor Day.
 Hours of operation: Friday - Sunday 11 a.m. - 6 p.m.

-for catfish, crappie, largemouth bass, bullheads, bluegills and carp at Lake Darling.
-Anglers can fish from the fishing jetty, along the fishing trail or accessible fishing pier
+Fish for catfish, crappie, largemouth bass, bullheads, bluegills and carp at Lake Darling.
+Anglers can fish from the fishing jetty, along the fishing trail or accessible fishing pier.

-one of two shelters or the day-use lodge during your visit.
+Reserve one of two shelters or the day-use lodge during your visit.
 The newly renovated lodge is a picturesque venue with expansive ceiling beams and a full kitchen perfect for weddings, conferences and other large gatherings.
 A covered patio overlooks the lake.
-Reservations can be made through the online reservation system.
+Reservations can be made through the online reservation system for Lake Darling State Park.